 I currently work at the University of Exeter, where I teach across a number of undergraduate and postgraduate modules, including the specialist research module Cultures of the Street.

-Along with Cathy Turner I was a recipient of a University of Exeter Education Incubator Grant for Research Inspired Teaching in 2019.
-We worked with students to produce a journal showcasing undergraduate writing as part of the Drama Department’s Term 3 Festival.
+Along with Professor Cathy Turner, I was a recipient of a University of Exeter Education Incubator Grant for Research Inspired Teaching in 2019.
+We worked with students to produce a journal showcasing undergraduate writing.
+This is now an annual publication called ‘T3 Journal’, which is produced as part of the Drama Department’s Term 3 Festival by a team of student editors supervised by Professor Turner and I.

 At Queen Mary University of London, where I was a Lecturer for the academic year 2014/15, I contributed to both the undergraduate and postgraduate curriculum — on the Approaches to Applied Theatre module, I supported students to create and deliver applied theatre projects in the local community.
 In 2015 students worked with the applied theatre company Phakama to deliver a multi-media storytelling project called Ten in a Bed, which sought to enhance literacy skills in under-5s and their families.
 I delivered seminars on the MA Performance Research and Historiography and Archives module, and a PhD training workshop on theories of space and place.